 - Please let us know if you have any accessibility needs for applying and/or interviews.

-Applications for the scholarship in 2023 close on Monday 27th March, with the winner announced on Monday 30th April.
+Applications for the scholarship close on 12 January 2024, with the winner announced in February 2024.

 The Sarah Flynne Memorial Scholarship is supported by the Australian Environment and Planning Law Group of the Law Council of Australia.